super-turbo-society/turbo-demos/platformer/README.md

 In Turbo, any struct that is used in GameState needs to have these attributes.
 You can define your struct in Turbo::Init and it will automatically inherit them, but I find it is easier to organize your code if you move them outside.

-When we start moving our player in Step 2, we'll use all of these variables to determine where it goes on screen.
+When we start moving our player in Step 2, we'll use all of the variables in `struct Player` to determine how the player moves.
 But for now, we just need the position (x and y) to tell Turbo where to render the kiwi sprite.

-For the tiles, we are using a 16x16 grid to determine where they are in the level.
-The draw position in pixel units is calculated as their grid position * TILE_SIZE.
+For the tiles, we are going to use a 16x16 grid to determine where they are positioned in the level.
+The draw position in pixel units is calculated as `grid position * TILE_SIZE`.

-Now we need to add the player and tiles to our game state in our turbo:init section.
+Next, we need to add specific instances of the player and tiles to our game state inside of turbo:init.
 We will also define a const value for TILE_SIZE, which tells the game that our tiles are 16 pixels wide.

 Add this code underneath your config code